The Clear Edge

 • Historical trend visualization showing momentum

-Best time: First month of business
+Best time: first month of business

-Critical time: When financial visibility is poor
+Critical time: when financial visibility is poor

-If you can’t answer “What’s my profit margin?” or “How many months of runway do I have?” within 30 seconds, you need this system today.
+If you can’t answer “What’s my profit margin?” or “How many months of runway do I have?” within 30 seconds, you need this system now.

 Warning signs you need this now: